 If heading overseas on a Global Study Tour, Global Campus Intensive or Global Work Integrated Learning program, usually you’ll pay your normal HECS or Monash tuition fees.
 You may also be required to pay an additional program fee. – This will be published on the brochure page for your preferred program.

 Your program, travel and living costs aren’t included in your tuition fees, so you’ll need to budget and pay for them.
 The only exception to this is the Global Immersion Guarantee program, for which significant travel and living costs are subsidised.

-The cost of living varies from country-to-country, and also depends on the length of time you plan to be away.
-Make sure you budget to have enough money to cover you for things like your return airfare, travel insurance, visas, accommodation, food, text books, sightseeing, entertainment and any extra travel you plan to do.
+The cost of living varies from country-to-country, and also depends on your program and the length of time you plan to be away.
+Make sure you budget to have enough money to cover you for things like your return airfare, visas, accommodation, food, textbooks, sightseeing, entertainment and any extra travel you plan to do.

 It’s possible to hold more than one scholarship, bursary or grant at a time, so checking out all of the funding opportunities available to you is a good idea.

 You may be eligible for faculty or philanthropic grants to encourage students to study overseas.
 You may also be able to source some funding through our partner universities – they sometimes provide scholarships and grants to encourage you to choose them as your destination.

 If you are a Commonwealth supported student, you may be eligible for an OS-HELP loan, which can be used to offset travel and living costs associated with your study overseas.

 OS-HELP loans are available for select programs and must be repaid to the Commonwealth via the Australian Taxation Office (ATO) after you've finished your studies.

 Monash student financial aid offers interest free loans, of up to $3000, with flexible repayment schedules for current Australian Monash students.
 Find out more about student loans and grants.